astromikemerri/Microcar/README.md

 A Fritzing file for the requisite wiring is <A href=https://github.com/astromikemerri/Microcar/blob/main/microcar.fzz> here</a>

-The other hardware elements are the 3D-printed parts, <A href=https://github.com/astromikemerri/Microcar/blob/main/MotorFittings.3mf>the fittings for the motors</a> and <A href=https://github.com/astromikemerri/Microcar/blob/main/housing.3mf>the housing for the project</a>
+The other hardware elements are the 3D-printed parts, <A href=https://github.com/astromikemerri/Microcar/blob/main/MotorFittings.3mf>the fittings for the motors</a> and <A href=https://github.com/astromikemerri/Microcar/blob/main/housing.3mf>the housing for the project</a>.
+I printed them on a Bambu A1-mini printer in PETG, using 0.08mm layers, but there is nothing particularly machine-dependent in the files.